ThePhD/ThePhD.github.io/_posts/2020-09-11-Editing the C Standard.markdown

 How do you track revision history?
 You hope the author puts it in the paper title or inside the paper itself.
 It's basically up to the author to do this, and not all authors do it.
 This is a larger problem that is more strictly outside of my purview as Project Editor, but it is something that I am going to tackle anyways.

-I had some inspiration thanks to the work done by Lynn Kirby, wherein Lynn created a [wg14.link website, similar to the wg21.link website](https://wg14.link).
+I had some inspiration thanks to the [work done by LynnKirby](https://github.com/LynnKirby/wg14-link), wherein Lynn created a [wg14.link website, similar to the wg21.link website](https://wg14.link).
 This has given me a lot of insight into what people want out of a service like this, and how I should book keep papers and their metadata.
 Hopefully before Summer of 2021, I will be able to unveil a new way to track these papers and keep title, author, abstract, and history information and make the Paper Submission Process far more friendly to the wider C Community!

 Still, this is a lot of rambling and anymore stuff will start to get way off topic to what it means to actually edit the C Standard.
 Hopefully this gave you a nice little look into the world of paper/proposal wrangling!